jcraigk/storykey/README.md

 (4) Lexicon curated for mental visualization
 (5) Phrases adhere to a repeating grammar

-Phrases produced by Peartree take the following form:
+A phrase produced by Peartree is presented as a song or a set of lyrics.

 ```
 In [version slug] at [bit entropy of last word] I saw